-Sport Combo Ward 11:

-The completion of the Sports Combo Ward 11 project, involving various sports courts, experienced a delay due to financial constraints.
-The first phase, developing a football pitch, was completed, and despite the temporary halt, the municipality intends to resume the project upon securing funding.
-The WIP asset underwent impairment assessment, and no impairment was identified.

-Road Link Design and the Rail Bridge:

-Financial constraints led to temporary halts in these projects.
+2025 2024 11.
+Property, plant and equipment (continued) Sport Combo Ward 11 Infrastructure The completion of the Sport Combo Ward 11 project, involving various sports courts, experienced a delay due to financial constraints.
+The first phase, developing football pitch was completed, and despite the temporary halt, the municipality intends to resume the project upon securing funding.
+The WIP asset underwent impairment assessment, and no impairment was identified. - 3,835,210 Road Link Design and the Rail Bridge Ward 2 Infrastructure Asset Financial constraints led to temporary halts in these projects.
 Upon securing funding, the municipality intends to resume them as per the original plan.
-Impairment assessments were conducted for each WIP asset, confirming no impairment.
+Impairment assessment were conducted for each WIP asset, confirming no impairment. - 2,110,183

-LED Factory - Tsqwekelo (Incubator):

-The LED Factory project is near completion, but administrative issues, including senior personnel changes within the technical department, delayed the full completion of the project and the issuance of the completion certificate.
-The municipality commits to finishing the factory and issuing the completion certificate before the end of the 2023/24 financial year.
-An impairment assessment was conducted, revealing no impairment for the WIP asset.
+2025 2024 11.
+Property, plant and equipment (continued) LED Factory - Tsqwekelo (Incubator) Ward 2 Buildings The LED projects is near completion, but the administrative issues, including senior personnel changes within technical department, delayed the full completion of the project and issuance of the completion certificates.
+The impairment assessment was conducted for 2024/ 2025 financial year.
+(421,573) 8,431,468